Generic Riomet Availability

 Has a generic version of Riomet been approved?

-No. There is currently no therapeutically equivalent version of Riomet available.
+No. There is currently no therapeutically equivalent version of Riomet available in the United States.

 Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of Riomet.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your health care provider for advice if you are unsure about the online purchase of any medication.

 Patents are granted by the U.S. Patent and Trademark Office at any time during a drug's development and may include a wide range of claims.

 Liquid formulation of metformin

 The present invention is directed to a liquid formulation of metformin or its pharmaceutically acceptable salts thereof.
 The liquid pharmaceutical composition comprises a therapeutically effective amount of metformin or its pharmaceutically acceptable salt, in a liquid carrier, which may also include a sweetener that does not increase the blood glucose level of a subject after ingestion thereof.
 In one embodiment, it may also include alkyl hydroxyethylcellulose, and/or a polyhydroxy alcohol.
 In another embodiment, the carrier may contain a sweetener, mineral acid, and bicarbonate salt maintained at a pH of 4.0 to 9.0.
 It is useful for treating hyperglycemia and diabetes.Patent expiration dates:

 - September 14, 2023

 - Riomet Consumer Information (Cerner Multum)